The Importance Of Visualization To Reach Your Goals

 • Preparing your transition: warm up and practice your favorite mantras for that day.

-• Swimming: Visualize a lot of athletes swimming close by you.
+• Swimming: Visualize numerous athletes swimming nearby.
 What are the water temperature and waves like?
 Is it clear or dark water?
 You feel light and breathe often.
 Use positivity with your favorite mantras.

-• Transition #1: Run from the water to the transition, find your bike spot, and mentally rehearse all you need to do before touching your bike and getting out of the T1 for your ride.
+• Transition #1: Run from the water to the transition, find your bike spot, and mentally rehearse what you need to do before touching your bike and exiting T1 for your ride.

-• The bike ride: a smooth ride.
+• The bike ride: smooth.
 How is the course?
 Hilly or flat?
 You are feeling strong, alert, and focused on nutrition.
 How does it taste?
 You are breathing deeply.
 You are managing your thoughts with encouraging self-talk.

-• Transition #2: Get off the bike and see yourself running to find your bike spot.
+• Transition #2: Dismount the bike and observe yourself running to find your bike spot.
 Again, rehearse all the details of what you plan to do in T2 before heading out for your run.

-• The run: visualize yourself having a good form, and then you feel strong crossing the finish line.
+• The run: visualize yourself maintaining good form and then feel strong as you cross the finish line.

-Visualization intends to prepare your mind and body for reality ahead of time.
+Visualization aims to prepare the mind and body for future reality.
 When the day comes, your mind and body will feel familiar and perform better.

 “It all depends on what you visualize.”
 A. Adams